 - Step 2: Prepare the Dressing – combine the Greek yogurt, lemon juice, garlic, and dill.
 Season the mixture with salt and pepper, to taste.

-- Step 3: Combine Together – in a large salad bowl, combine the sliced cucumbers with marinated onions and dressing.
+- Step 3: Toss with Cucumbers – in a large salad bowl, combine the sliced cucumbers with marinated onions and dressing.
 Mix to combine.
-Taste salt before serving.
+Taste for salt before serving.
 Enjoy immediately or refrigerate for up to 30 minutes.

 Leftovers: If you like the crisp taste of cucumbers, I recommend serving this salad immediately or within a half-hour of prep.
 Otherwise, the cucumbers will begin to soften as they release some of their water.
 You can store the leftover salad in the refrigerator for up 1 day.
 The cucumbers just won’t be as crisp.